BunnyNabbit/voxel-telephone/astro-website/src/help/es/building/cmd-rewind.md

 ---
 title: "/rewind"
 contributors: ["BunnyNabbit \"Aon\""]
-summary: "The `/rewind` command reverts a number of actions done to a level."
+summary: "Reverts a number of actions done to a level."
 ---

 # /rewind